 What kind of experience do the employees have who take care of the dogs?

 We’re all dog people.
 But being a dog lover is not enough to land a job at Metro Dogs.
 Our staff members have included trainers, vet techs and vet tech students, and experienced shelter or humane organization workers.
 Everyone goes through a rigorous canine behavior and canine body language course of study that begins immediately after hiring.
 And new staff members shadow experienced team leads for numerous shifts before they’re permitted to run their own playroom.

 We have a strict cleaning protocol that calls for daily cleaning and disinfecting of all play and overnight spaces.
 During play activity all dog waste is immediately cleaned up, and the point of elimination is cleaned with enzymes.
 Food bowls, water bowls and toys are sanitized daily.

 We are affiliated with two local veterinary clinics, just minutes away from our building: Modern Love Veterinary and Minneapolis Veterinary Hospital.
 Should an emergency arise, these doctors will work with Metro Dogs.
 In the unlikely scenario that neither is available, we will utilize Affiliated Emergency Veterinary Service at 4708 Olson Memorial Highway in Golden Valley, just 3.5 miles from our location.

 I’m having trouble viewing the webcam on my computer.
 Can you help?

 Yes, let us know and our provider will be able to help clear up any technical issues for you.

 What payments do you accept?

-We accept Visa, MasterCard, Discover and cash payments.
-We do not accept American Express or personal checks.
-We store credit cards, secured and encrypted, so that we can process checkouts if someone other than you is picking up your dog, plus processing other fees such as gift certificates or deposits for boarding during holiday seasons, or charges if you don’t show up for a reservation that you have not cancelled.
+We accept Visa, MasterCard, Discover, American Express and cash payments.
+We do not accept personal checks.
+We store credit cards, secured and encrypted, so that we can process checkouts if someone other than you is picking up your dog, plus processing other fees such as gift certificates or charges if you don’t show up for a reservation that you have not cancelled.